hudson-b/assignment-manager/README.md

 <hr>
 <ol>
     <li>
-     Clone the project into the directory of your choice:  git clone hudson-b/assignment-manager
+     Clone the project into the directory of your choice:  <pre>git clone hudson-b/assignment-manager</pre>
     </li>
     <li>
-      Create a data directory, and grant full write permissions:    mkdir data &&  chmod 0777 data
+      Create a data directory, and grant full write permissions:    <pre>mkdir data &&  chmod 0777 data</pre>
     </li>
     <li>
-      Use <i>composer</i> to install the dependencies: composer install
+      Use <i>composer</i> to install the dependencies: <pre>composer install</pre>
     </li>
     <li>
      Create the <i>main.users</i> file.
 This is a simple text file with one MD5 hash per line of username:password.
 Use <a href="https://www.md5hashgenerator.com/">this</a> to create tokens.